 Stunned I walk back to Cameron to tell him the news and I see the news crew charging toward him.
 Makeupless and in yoga pants, I run away – the last thing I want to be is on Cypriot television.

 “So how do you feel knowing your airline is bankrupt?”
 They ask.

 “Ugghhh what?”
 He says.

 Yep, everyone knew this was going to happen.
-Except Cobalt passengers.
+Except for Cobalt passengers.

 Little did I know at the time that this was typically how it works when airlines go bankrupt.
-They let you carry on with your travel plans until the eleventh hour, and then suddenly vanish into thin air.
+They let you carry on with your travel plans until the eleventh hour, suddenly vanishing into thin air.
 No explanations, no announcements, no emails, no nothing.

-We sat at the airport until 4 am that night frantically figuring out what to do.
-Researching different flight options, seeing if there was a way we could still connect with our Sri Lanka flight.
+We sat at the airport until 4 am that night, frantically figuring out what to do.
+Researching different flight options, see if there was a way we could still connect with our Sri Lanka flight.

 Pissed off, then laughing at being so pissed off, trying to find a hotel in the Cypriot high season.
 We finally made it work – but more on that at the end of this post.

 If you found this article, chances are your airline may have gone bankrupt too.
 It’s predicted this will start happening more and more, especially with low-cost carriers.
 Want to know what to do?
 So did we.

 What To Do If Your Airline Goes Bankrupt?